March 3, 2010 | Announcements

 Christiane Amanpour to Speak at Commencement

-CNN chief international correspondent will speak at Northwestern's 152nd Commencement June 18
+CNN chief international correspondent will deliver address at June 18 commencement

 EVANSTON, Ill. --- Christiane Amanpour, CNN’s chief international correspondent, will speak at Northwestern University’s 152nd commencement on Friday, June 18 and will receive an honorary doctor of humane letters degree.